 If your address has changed, you need to notify the IRS to ensure you receive any IRS refunds or correspondence.
 There are several ways to notify the IRS of an address change:

 If you change your address after filing your return, you should notify the post office that services your old address.
 Because not all post offices forward government checks, notifying the post office that services your old address ensures that your mail will be forwarded, but not necessarily your refund check.

 Joint Filers - If you filed a joint return, you should provide the same information and signatures for both spouses.
-Send your written address change information to the campus where you filed your last return.
-The campus addresses are listed in the instructions to the tax forms.
+Send your written address change information to the campus addresses listed in the instructions to the tax forms you filed.

 Separated - If you filed a joint return and you and/or your spouse have since established separate residences, you both should notify the IRS of your new addresses.

 Page Last Reviewed or Updated: June 09, 2015